LGLabGreg/reland/README.md

 This is a landing page template built using Next.js/Typescript/Tailwind with Framer Motion animations.

-Cuurently building a E-learning demo http://localhost:3000/learning
+Currently building a E-learning demo http://localhost:3000/learning

 ## Getting Started